SemanticComputing/sampo-ui/README.md

 `git push`

 8. Set the original repository (mmm-web-app) as the upstream of your new repository:
-`git remote add upstream git@github.com:SemanticComputing/mmm-web-app.git`
+`git remote add upstream git@github.com:SemanticComputing/sampo-web-app.git`

-9. When new commits appear on the original repository (mmm-web-app) you can fetch them to your new repository.
+9. When new commits appear on the original repository (sampo-web-app) you can fetch them to your new repository.
 The example fetches only master branch:
 `git fetch upstream master`